Cyril9227/computer-vision-REST-API/README.md

 This project is organized in two folders :

 - The `MaskRCNN_finetune` folder contains all the Deep Learning related code.
-Specifically, it contains code to download and extract the [well known balloon dataset](https://github.com/matterport/Mask_RCNN/releases), it also contains code to extend Detectron2 with new models... and to fine-tune them on ...
+Specifically, it contains code to download and extract the [well known balloon dataset](https://github.com/matterport/Mask_RCNN/releases), it also contains code to extend Detectron2 with new models (MobileNetV2 and VoVNet-19) and to fine-tune them on our dataset.

 - The `REST_API_flask` contains the code to serve the trained model with an API built with flask.